Please note: This is Ep.5

 In the summer months, we’d often pack up huge hampers of food and head to the park or drive off to the seaside in our convoy of parents and kids, spreading out on picnic blankets, eating, playing games and making merry.
 We were living the immigrant dream… until…

 The old man often picked us up on weekends or after school and either took us out somewhere fun or to his home to play.
-My memories of those years are very hazy as I was only four-years-old when we first started going to his house.
-I have a snap shot memory of being at his house alone with him one day because I’d been unwell and both my parents were at work, so he’d picked me up from school on their behalf – it’s not a comfortable memory – but that’s it.
-It’s as if I’ve blocked out much of those years all together.
+My memories of those years are very hazy as I was only four years old when we first started going to his house.
+I have a snapshot memory of being at his house alone with him one day because I’d been unwell and both my parents were at work, so he’d picked me up from school on their behalf – it’s not a comfortable memory – but that’s it.
+It’s as if I’ve blocked out much of those years altogether.
 The rest of the memories I do have are because of some photographs I’ve seen of us playing in his house and garden.
-Perhaps somewhere, somehow my mind doesn’t want to remember, but, my brother, a year elder than I, we now know, remembers everything that happened to him.
+Perhaps somewhere, somehow, my mind doesn’t want to remember, but, my brother, a year elder than I, we now know, remembers everything that happened to him.

-I was around eight-years-old, on a family and friends group holiday in Kenya, when we received the message that the old man had died.
-He had gassed himself in his car in the garage, intentionally.
+I was around eight years old, on a family and friends’ group holiday in Kenya, when we received the message that the old man had died.
+He had gassed himself in his car in his garage, intentionally.
 His body was found after the neighbours had complained about the stench coming from his property.
-Some time after his death there was talk of a father of one of the kids in the neighbourhood being angry with the old man and reporting him to the police.
+Sometime after his death, there was talk of the father of one of the kids in the neighbourhood being angry with the old man and reporting him to the police.
 Perhaps the old man was scared, perhaps the guilt had finally caught up with him.
 Whatever the case, it was over.